 Other things I've put in place:

 Grafana Loki I use to pull in logs from the bastion and key servers, all centralized in Grafana.
-Helps me spot suspicious activity (and my own mistakes).

 I also run Wazuh - an open source security platform for threat detection, integrity monitoring, and log analysis.
 It runs as a VM on Proxmox with agents on my servers and Kubernetes nodes.
 Gives me a centralized view of security events across the whole homelab - failed logins, file integrity changes, suspicious processes.